 Once the Claim and Statement of Claim has been filed against the other party and the other party has been appropriately notified, the claimant will be classified during the hearing of the matter as the Plaintiff, and the other party, the Defendant.

-The Defendant will then have 28 days from the time of service of the Claim and Statement of Claim to file a Notice of Intention to Defend and Defence if he or she wishes to contest the claim.
+A Notice of Intention to Defend can be filed by the Defendant in 28 days from the time of service of the Claim and Statement of Claim if he or she wishes to contest it.

-If you find yourself on either side of the process (whether you are contemplating filing a Claim or have had a Claim served against you) – again, the most prudent course of action to take would be to seek legal advice with a debt collection lawyer as early as possible.
+It is prudent that you seek legal advice from a debt collection lawyer as early as possible If you find yourself on either side of the process (whether you are contemplating filing a Claim or have had a Claim served against you).

 An important consideration to bear in mind throughout any given dispute resolution process is that if a matter progresses all the way to trial, the Court may order that one party pay the other party’s legal costs either partially or fully.